yiyualt/blog/content/posts/rec/BPR.md

 - why it works

+- the idea is close to constrastive learning

 ### Not good in this paper
 - the experiment parts could be extended to include more analysis and results, rather than solely providing main results.